percyqaz/DMS/docs/spec.md

 - All indices are 0-based
 - All text characters are parsed and output using UTF-8

+Note that both the F# and JavaScript implementations are currently not spec-compliant as they use UTF-16 conversions for characters in some cases
+I will have to figure out if I should just switch to UTF-16 in the spec

 ## State the machine stores:

 - A 2-dimensional memory tape of some non-zero finite size.
 Each individual position in the tape represents a **cell** and stores an integer.